frejanordsiek/hdf5storage/README.rst

 Versions
 ========

+0.1.3.
+Bugfix release fixing the following bug.
+       * Fixed broken ability to correctly read and write empty structured ``np.ndarray`` (has fields).

 0.1.2.
 Bugfix release fixing the following bugs.
        * Removed mistaken support for ``np.float16`` for h5py versions
          before ``2.2`` since that was when support for it was